AlpacaMax/Python-CHIP8-Emulator/README.md

 ## Introduction

 This is a python version CHIP-8 Emulator.
 Although it was originally created as a virtual machine, CHIP-8 could be treated as a simple game console.
-As a result, implementing this emulator is a good way to have a brief understanding of how computer works.
+As a result, implementing this emulator is a good way to get a brief understanding of how computer works.

 ## Usage